 The statue is slowly being damaged by acid rain.
 The acidic rain is reacting with the limestone it is made from, slowly eroding the statue.

 This reaction can be shown in the lab.
-If a small piece of calcium carbonate is added to hydrochloric acid it begins to fizz because of the carbon dioxide gas being produced.
+If a small piece of calcium carbonate (remember, limestone is mainly calcium carbonate) is added to hydrochloric acid it begins to fizz because of the carbon dioxide gas being produced.
 The piece of calcium carbonate will become smaller until there is no more left and the reaction will stop.

 The carbon dioxide gas produced can be identified using a substance called limewater.
 Limewater becomes cloudy white in the presence of carbon dioxide gas.